 What degree of wrinkle fighting do you need?
 If your main goal is to prevent future fine lines and wrinkles, a good antioxidant cream and daily applications of sunscreen are your best bet.
 If you're just starting to show some signs of aging, an over-the-counter retinol cream -- with additional preventative ingredients -- is a good place to start.
-Prescription retinol creams are needed for more prominent lines and wrinkles.
-Furthermore, no topical cream is as effective as professional procedures, such as Botox treatments.
+Stronger over-the-counter or prescription-strength retinol creams may be needed for more prominent lines and wrinkles.

 Is your complexion starting to look dull?
-A wrinkle cream containing alpha or beta hydroxy acids can help smooth skin texture and brighten your complexion.
+A wrinkle cream containing vitamin C (ascorbic acid) and alpha or beta hydroxy acids can help smooth skin texture and brighten your complexion.

 Do you have dark spots and uneven pigmentation?
 Look for a cream that contains hydroquinone to even out your skin tone.